 About

-The garden itself was a gift from the people of Japan to honor the unique friendship that developed between Fleet Admiral Chester W. Nimitz and Admiral Heihachiro Togo, who met in Tokyo.
+The Japanese Garden of Peace offers a tranquil oasis for reflection.
+It was a gift from the people of Japan to honor the unique friendship between Fleet Admiral Chester W. Nimitz and Admiral Heihachiro Togo.

 Visiting this serene spot, I felt a mixture of beauty and stillness.
 And as I walked in, I was met with an entrance lined with fallen soldiers and memorial plaques.
 Some of which still have fresh flowers laid for them to this day.